wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 ## Configuring log sources
 Some logs at their default settings may not provide all the information you require to pinpoint activity in an incident, so some configuration will be required.

-There is no single right way to do this, but consider some of the following points that the NCSC has found useful in real world scenarios.
+There is no single right way to do this, but consider some of the following points that the BCSF has found useful in real world scenarios.

 You should ensure that: